TepsicMarko/zavrsni/README.md

 - #### Folder Contents
   - Shows all items inside a folder
   - Resizable column headings allow for layout adjustment
-  - Create, rename, open and delete files and folders with context menu
+  - Open, open with, extract, download, set as background, cut, copy, delete, rename files with context menu
+  - Cut, copy, delete, paste files with keyboard shortcuts
   - On double click open files with default app or navigate to folders
   - Select multiple files or folders with selection rectangle
 - #### Status Bar